theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-1.md

 ### Conclusion

 Bravo!
-By leveragin Hugo's Taxonomy and Data APIs we've been able to fulfill the first objective of our series: building pages from local data!
+By leveraging Hugo's Taxonomy and Data APIs we've been able to fulfill the first objective of our series: building pages from local data!

 In the next part, we'll see how we can achieve the same results but instead of using a local data file, we'll be safely fetching our monster's data from a remote API!